Help Using the PINES Catalog

 * If this is your first time logging in, your username will be your library card number.
 You have the option to change your username on the Account Summary screen.

-* If you do not have or cannot recall your password and the library has a valid email address for your account, you can use the automated password reset feature or contact your local library to have the password reset.
+* If you do not have or cannot recall your password and the library has a valid email address for your account, you can use the automated password reset feature.

 The Account Summary tab displays a summary of the number of items you have checked out, the number of holds you have, and the number of holds you have ready for pickup.
 Clicking on "more information" will provide a detailed list of these items.
 Also on the summary page are any fines that are owed and any payments.